-The AS course covers the principles of business, leadership and decision-making within financial, marketing, operations and human resource functions.
-Two exams, each of 1.5 hours, will be taken at the end of Year 12.
-The full A-Level course further develops business strategy and the impact of the external environment.
-Three two-hour exams covering the whole course will be taken at the end of Year 13.
+Year one of course covers the principles of business, leadership and decision-making within financial, marketing, operations and human resource functions.
+In the second year, we further explore business strategy and the impact of the external environment.
+Three two-hour exams will be taken at the end of Year 13.
+The first two papers are on specific themes within the syllabus, and the final paper covers the whole specification and is based on a pre-released case study.